runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 (usually due to environmental concerns, such as better hunting, less competition, etc.).
 Hyena dwellings are constructed from hides, clay, packed earth, and/or wattle and daub, and consist of a network of interconnected rooms, trenches, and tunnels, generally below ground level.
 Some rooms are still open to air, acting like courtyards.
 When moving sites, Hyena clans will take very little with them, instead collecting what they need when they arive at their destination.
 They will often reuse old hyenid dwellings if they find one in their a new location.
+The hyenid 'fae were the last of the  Daal'fae to flee southeast Eaos after the start of the Lich wars, and to this day still roam fairly deep into the Great Desert.

 Clans subsist through hunting, scavenging, and gathering.
 The Hyena clans are found over a similar range to the lion tribes, although extending further north and west, into the more temeperate regions near the Free cities.
 They make little use of weapons, relying mostly on their powerful jaws when hunting, but will construct pit traps, sinkholes, and hobbles which they drive prey towards.
 They also set more passive traps, such as snares.